ggrossvi/HibernateRecipes/README.md

-Using Hibernate we maps a class to a database, connect and write to the database.
+Using Hibernate we map a class to a database, connect and write to the database.